Top 10 Shades of Off-White by Benjamin Moore & Sherwin Williams

-VIOLET.
-Remember, every gray will have an undertone and Silver Satin favours a very slight violet.
-If you like the general look of Silver Satin, but want your walls LIGHTER, Benjamin Moore Calm has a similar approach.
+Remember, every gray will have an undertone, and Silver Satin favors a very slight purple hue.
+If you like the general look of Silver Satin but want your walls LIGHTER, Benjamin Moore Calm has a similar approach (and I get nervous about it for the same reason – not warm enough and a bit…too…purple.)

 - because it’s a warm gray, Silver Satin will come up a bit warmer in a south-facing room but gray out more in northern light

 Click HERE or on the above image to see the available packages!

-- samples arrive ON YOUR DOORSTEP in 1 DAY, depending on location
+- samples arrive ON YOUR DOORSTEP in 1 DAY

 - they’re more affordable than the sample pots/rollers/foam boards that are needed for traditional paint sampling